What is Spinraza?

 What happens if I miss a dose?

-Call your doctor for instructions if you miss an appointment for your nusinersen injection.
+Call your doctor for instructions if you miss an appointment for your Spinraza.
 Your dosing schedule may need to be adjusted to allow for enough time between doses.

 What happens if I overdose?